 bool(true) 'sub.domain.test.' bool(true) 'sub.domain.test' bool(true) 'xn--sub.xn--domain.test' bool(false) 'domain.test.' bool(false) 'domain.test' bool(false) '-sub.domain.test' bool(false) '_sub.domain.test' bool(false) 's_ub.domain.test'

-#2 Updated by Nano Caiordo about 1 year ago
+#2 Updated by Nano Caiordo over 1 year ago

 I'm testing via System Patcher since https://github.com/pfsense/pfsense/pull/3998 went into approved/needs testing and so far unbound reloads are quite faster, placebo effect?
 Could anyone confirm?